 KISI Active Partnership Programme

-To mark its first anniversary, Keele University’s Institute for Social Inclusion is introducing its Active Partnership Programme (KAPP).
-This pilot scheme offers seedcorn funding for non-academic members to propose innovative, collaborative projects that address particular aspects of social inclusion.
+Keele University’s Institute for Social Inclusion is again launching its Active Partnership Programme (KAPP).
+This scheme offers seedcorn funding for non-academic members to propose innovative, collaborative projects that address particular aspects of social inclusion.

-The pilot is open to the Institute’s network of partners including community and civil society organisations, charities, the public sector, political institutions, faith organisations, education organisations, businesses, creative practitioners and Keele University Professional Services.
+KAPP is open to the Institute’s network of partners including community and civil society organisations, charities, the public sector, political institutions, faith organisations, education organisations, businesses and creative practitioners.
 Proposals should demonstrate a well-defined, deliverable project that examines issues relating to social inclusion or exclusion, explores possible solutions and/or works towards their implementation.
 The proposed project will include Keele academic collaborators with relevant expertise, although, for this scheme, the non-academic organisations/individuals must be the project’s lead applicant.

 For more details about this scheme, see the full guidance below.

 Please contact email@example.com with any queries about this scheme.